-Penetration of policies into Australian pets was estimated at 6%1 in 2019.
-This contrasts with the more mature international markets such as Sweden and the UK have achieved penetration rates of 30% and 23% respectively2.
+Penetration of policies into Australian pets was estimated at 6%1 in 2019 in 2022 it was estimated at 17%2This contrasts with the more mature international markets such as Sweden and the UK have achieved penetration rates of 30% and 23% respectively3.
 With the rise in pet ownership and increasing recognition of pets as integral family members, interest in pet insurance is expected to continue to grow to a projected similarly mature market potential estimated at \$2.5 billion.